-Summative internal assessment 3 (IA3): 25% Extended response - imaginative written response
+Summative internal assessment 3 (IA3): 25% Extended response - imaginative written response.
+Length: 1500-2000 words.

-Summative external assessment (EA): 25% Examination - analytical written response
+Summative external assessment (EA): 25% Examination - analytical written response Length: 800-1000 words.

 Essential English | applied senior subject

 Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
 Students recognise language and texts as relevant in their lives now and in the future and learn to understand, accept or challenge the values and attitudes in these texts.